flutter/codelabs/plugin_codelab/example/README.md

-# PluginCodelab_example
+# plugin_codelab_example

-Demonstrates how to use the PluginCodelab plugin.
+Demonstrates how to use the plugin_codelab plugin.

 ## Getting Started